ataiva-software/chisel/examples/README.md

 - Set up inventory files for multiple servers
 - Explore the plan/apply workflow (coming soon)

-Remember: Chisel is designed to be simple.
+Remember: Forge is designed to be simple.
 If you find yourself creating complex directory structures, you might be overcomplicating it!